pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

   <img src="img/tv.png" alt="Android TV" class="noborder">
 </figure>

 Android TV is designed for the 10 foot experience.
 Instead of a touchscreen, users will be navigating using a controller.
 Instead of swiping the notification bar down, the notifications will be displayed as the top row of cards.
-And the screen is always filled with rich visual content.
+And, the screen is always filled with rich visual content.

 In an effort to simplify integration for developers we created the Leanback library.
-Leanback has fragments allow you to quickly and easily create rich animated experiences.
+Leanback has extendable fragments to allow you to quickly and easily create rich animated experiences.
 The core fragments we'll be working with are:

 * BrowseFragment - Browse through a video library
 * DetailsFragment - Display the details of a specific video
 * PlaybackOverlayFragment - Control video playback

-These fragments use the Model View Presenter pattern.
-You'll bind your data model to the view using Presenter classes.
+These fragments use the [Model View Presenter](http://en.wikipedia .org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern.
+You'll bind your data model to the view using presenter classes.

 There's a lot of ground to cover, so let's get started!